hannotify/javas-concurrency-journey-continues/outline/outline.md

   So, my name is Hanno.
   From the Netherlands, and I work at Info Support as an IT consultant.
   I'm a Java Champion and an Oracle ACE.
-  I am @hannotify on Twitter, Mastodon or Bluesky.
-  (It'll always be called Twitter to me)
-  (About the handle: get notified of everything Hanno does.
-I thought it was rather clever - my wife disagrees with me though, she thinks I'm an major geek!)

   I post about things I like, as everyone does I suppose.
   Java Development, Version Control, Sustainability and making music.
   If you're into that stuff, by all means give me a follow on your favourite social network!